 National University of Singapore Exchange: NUS offers a broad array of gender studies courses including courses that focus on gender in the south Asian context, feminist theory, and sexuality studies.

-UW Global Health and Human Rights Training in Spain and Morocco to Combat Sex-Trafficking: Learn about the efforts of governments and NGOs to prevent human/sex-trafficking at Spain’s border with Morocco.
+UW Circle of Care for Global Health and Human Rights in Spain & Morocco: Learn about the efforts of governments and NGOs to prevent human/sex-trafficking at Spain’s border with Morocco.

 *Also counts as a field experience for the Undergraduate Certificate in Global Health.